SchaleSensei-Repo/Java-Vibe-Coding-BunchAThings/README.md

 BIG NOTE : All of Java Applications are fully written from AI with some minor changes from me.

+Reasons why i have this little applications and upload it to repository? my reasons is :
+ - For the little applications : I find the AI fascinating in terms of capability to create some simple applications and help me to make some of my idea into actual applications
+ - For the repository : I create this repository for my hobby needs and practical learning in the world of repository and CI/CD world.
+For now it is small repository and does not have CI/CD workflows, in a future i plan for some lint, SAST/DAST and some Jenkins workflow if possible

+Feel free to clone this repo to do something with it Maybe for improving this little applications by modify the source code Or just to use the application as is.
+Maybe it can help for a little bit

 These application is grouped inside Application Hub